nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 `SECRET_KEY` should be at least 50 characters in length and contain a random mix of letters, digits, and symbols.

+!!! note
-A unique `SECRET_KEY` is generated for you automatically when you use `nautobot init` to create a new configuration.
+    A unique `SECRET_KEY` is generated for you automatically when you use `nautobot-server init` to create a new `nautobot_config.py`.

 You may run `nautobot-server generate_secret_key` to generate a new key at any time.

 ```no-highlight
 $ nautobot-server generate_secret_key.py